qc-design/plaquette/docs/dev/new_backend.rst

 1. Create a new backend class (we suggest naming the backend class such that it has ``Backend`` as a suffix in its name);
 2. Implement the set of required (and in addition the optional) backend methods and properties (as detailed below);
-3. Package your new device backend into a separate Python package;
+3. Package your new backend into a separate Python package;
 4. In the ``pyproject.toml`` file of the Python package

 The following section may be placed in the ``pyproject.toml`` file: